Kindred Spirits on the Roof

 Kindred Spirits on the Roof (屋上の百合霊さん, Okujō no Yurirei-san) is an adult yuri visual novel developed by Liar-soft, originally released in Japan on March 30, 2012.
 The game was licensed by MangaGamer and released in English on February 12, 2016.
 An updated version featuring fully voiced dialogue was released in Japan on January 26, 2018.
-Kindred Spirits on the Roof is a visual novel, so the majority of the gameplay consists of the player reading the game's story.

 Gameplay

 Kindred Spirits on the Roof is a fairly linear visual novel where players read through the story, accompanied with visual graphics and occasionally voiced dialogue (fully voiced in the Full Chorus version).
 The story is split into several chunks, which each take part during a single day on a planner ranging from April to November and can be replayed at any time.
-These are divided up into the Main story scenes, told from the perspective of the main characters, and Couple story scenes, which are told from the perspective of the side characters.
-While the game does not feature alternative routes and endings like other visual novels, some dialogue choices that offer minor differences can unlock Extra scenes which can be viewed upon completing the main story.
-The planner can also be used to view CG stills and listen to music tracks that the player has encountered throughout the game.
+These are divided up into main story scenes, told from the perspective of the main characters, and couple story scenes, which are told from the perspective of the side characters.
+While the game does not feature alternative routes and endings like other visual novels, some dialogue choices that offer minor differences can unlock extra scenes which can be viewed upon completing the main story.
+The planner can also be used to view CG images and listen to music tracks that the player has encountered throughout the game.